[NPFX Ep. 5] 12 Mistakes Nonprofits Make in Their Fundraising Copywriting, Part 1

 Curtis: Yeah, yeah, great suggestion.
 And that’s a good stopping point for today.
 So that concludes the first part of this two part series on common mistakes nonprofits make when messaging to their donors.
 Join us next time for the top five.
 Thank you, Russ for sharing your insight and expertise.

 Russ: My pleasure, Curtis.

 Curtis: For any blog articles or other IPM resources that are related to topics we discussed today, we will link to them in the show notes.
 If you liked this episode, please subscribe in Apple Podcasts, Spotify, Google Podcasts, or your favorite podcast app.
 And leave us a review.
-We also invite you to explore our growing library of white papers, blog posts, and infographics in the Learn section of the IPM website.
-That address is ipmadvancement.com/learn.
+We also invite you to explore our growing library of white papers, blog posts, and infographics in the Resources section of the IPM website.
+That address is ipmadvancement.com/resources.
 Thanks for listening, and we’ll see you next time.

 Russ: Thanks, Curtis.
 Thanks, everybody.